TwitchLib/TwitchLib/README.md

 Status, ImageSizes
 - UserState - Contains state of a user that recently connected, properties: ColorHEX, DisplayName, EmoteSet, Channel, Subscriber, Turbo, UserType

+### Testing/Parsing Stability
+I've recently taken to implementing this class into test applications and connecting them to large Twitch channels to see how the class handles fast moving chat and large TwitchAPI usage.
+These are the events/channels I've had the library connected to.
+- GamesDoneQuick (several days) - 80,000 - 200,000 concurrent, fixed a number of overflow and outofindex exceptions thrown when TwitchAPI returns service unavailable or TwitchIRC returns incomplete message data

 ### Credits and Libraries Utilized
 - Costura.Fody / Fody - Takes the projects various DLL files and packages them all in the TwitchLib.dll file, combing and removing potential problems with not having all parts
 - Newtonsoft.Json - JSON parsing class.
 Used to parse Twitch API calls.